federated-data-sharing/common-api-examples/src/data-charts/README.md

 ## Pre-requisites

 - R 3.6.1 or greater should be installed locally for the example to be run locally.
-Depending on the operating system (Mac, Windows, Ubuntu, etc) you are using sreach for the relevent installation staps.
+Depending on the operating system (Mac, Windows, Ubuntu, etc) you are using sreach for the relevent installation steps.
 - ``Rscript`` which is a R interpreter used to execute R commands saved in a file with extesion ".R" will be needed locally.
 - The base Docker image will include a suitable version of R.